-Do I Need Solar on my new ADU?March 31st, 2022
+Do I need solar on my new ADU?March 31st, 2022

 Do I need to install solar panels for my Accessory Dwelling Unit?

-How will solar affect my ADU cost?
+How will solar affect my accessory dwelling unit cost?

-The cost of installing solar depends on how many kilowatts are necessary to supply your ADU with enough energy to support the amount of consumption.
-Solar panel design & installation on average adds around $10-15K onto the cost of your build.
-This is something your contractor will put into your budget during the early stages of your negotiations so you can appropriately plan.
+The cost of installing solar depends on how many kilowatts are necessary to supply your casita with enough energy to support the amount of consumption.
+Solar panel design & installation on average adds around $12-18K onto the cost of your build.
+This is something your contractor will put into your budget during the early stages of your discussions so you can appropriately plan.
 The benefit of this requirement is that the solar panels will help reduce your energy bills and make your ADU more sustainable overall.

 How will solar affect my ADU timeline?

 All in all, this whole process will take between 60 and 90 days.
-The design process does not take much time, as it mainly involves determining how many panels are necessary to supply the whole ADU with energy.
+The design process does not take much time, as it mainly involves determining how many panels are necessary to supply the whole guest home with energy.
 Obtaining solar permits, the next step, will take around 45 days depending on your jurisdiction.
-The solar permit is different from the general building permit, so the two will be submitted separately (all of that work is included in your proposal with Snap ADU).
+The solar permit is different from the general building permit, so the two will be submitted separately (all of that work is included in your proposal with SnapADU).
 Typically, the solar permit will be submitted first.

 The actual install of the panels comes later in the build.
 The roof must be completely built before the panels can be put on.
 This takes about 30 days, and then must be inspected to ensure quality.
 Again, the entire process of solar permitting and installation is easily integrated with the rest of your granny flat build, so it is unlikely you will need to allocate any additional time for the installation.
 Your contractor will be sure to keep you in the loop during the entirety of the process.

 How will solar affect my ADU design?